By Matt Ward

 Interestingly, I have noticed that alkalinity seems to be less and less of an issue as more and more ag lime has been applied to pastures especially across the eastern half of the state.
 This agriculture effort has certainly improved water quality in a large number of private fisheries.

 Hardness can be simplified to approximate the calcium content of a given water body.
 Fishery management is best served by adjusting hardness to promote good fish growth.
 Calcium is important for the development of bone and shell in living organisms and minimum levels are needed to promote their formation.
 Ideal hardness would be in the 50-200 mg/mL but again, the practicality of adjusting hardness should be weighed against the cost to do so.

 To raise hardness you can add gypsum or agricultural lime to a given lake.
 In lakes with adequate or even high alkalinity, but low net hardness, hardness can be raised without affecting alkalinity by adding gypsum.
 If hardness and alkalinity are both low, just add ag lime.
 In lakes where water quality amendments are impractical, consider that fish can obtain calcium from their food.

 Interestingly, hardness and alkalinity also affect vegetation and algae growth in significant ways.

 Though most fishery managers think of water quality management as a tool to boost fish production, water quality parameters sometimes need to be manipulated to promote shifts in aquatic plant and algae communities to better support existing fisheries.

 Minding water quality

-Water quality involves a variety of factors that must be considered in fishery and lake and pond management.
+Water quality involves a variety of factors that must be considered in fishery management and lake and pond management.
 We haven’t covered all the different things that you might need to consider but hopefully this discussion has given you some food for thought.
-When fisheries don’t perform the way we expect them to, consider your water quality and get some professional advice.
+When fisheries don’t perform the way we expect them to, consider pond water testing and get some professional advice.
 Your fish will thank you.